Why Is Location Important In A Story?

 You’re in the majestic Salina Island in Sicily, looking out the window you see this picturesque view of the bay, a distant boat, a seagull idly flying over, much closer light breeze lulling the bright purple Bougainvillea branches and you know, wow I so needed this vacation!

-How are you using location in your visual storytelling (images, videos, infographics)?
 Feel free to share your comments below.
 And if you’d like to chat further on how to develop your storytelling strategy to celebrate your location, book time on my calendar.

 Shlomi Ron

-Shlomi Ron is the founder and CEO of the Visual Storytelling Institute, a Miami-based think tank with a mission to bring the gospel of visual storytelling from the world of art into a more human-centric and purpose-driven marketing.
+Shlomi Ron is the founder and CEO of the Visual Storytelling Institute, a Miami-based think tank with a mission to bring the gospel of visual storytelling from the world of art to more human-centric and purpose-driven marketing.
 A digital marketing veteran with over 20 years of experience working both on the agency and brand sides for Fortune 100/500 brands such as Nokia, IBM, and American Express.
-He started VSI to combine his marketing expertise with his passions for visual stories stemming from interests in classic Italian cinema and managing the estate of video art pioneer, Buky Schwartz.
+He started VSI to combine his marketing expertise with his passion for visual stories stemming from his interests in classic Italian cinema and managing the estate of video art pioneer, Buky Schwartz.
 At VSI, he helps brands rise above the communication noise through visual storytelling consulting, training, and thought leadership.
 Select clients include Estée Lauder, Microsoft, and Cable & Wireless – to name a few.
 He currently teaches Brand Storytelling at the University of Miami’s Business School.
 Thought leader and speaker at key marketing conferences.
 He is also the host of the Visual Storytelling Today podcast, which ranks in the top 10 best business storytelling podcasts on the Web.
 His book: Total Acuity: Tales with Marketing Morals to Help You Create Richer Visual Brand Stories.
 Outside work, he is a nascent bread baker, The Moth fan, and longtime fedora wearer likely to jive with his classic Italian cinema interest.

-All stories by: Shlomi RonYou might also like
+All stories by: Shlomi Ron

 Leave a Reply